casaluca/SkyMapper/README.md

 than information.
 Hence, the  metallicity calibration currently  relies on v band, which has the strongest  sensitivity to [Fe/H] (see also Fig 15 in the accompanying paper. u band is also metallicity sensitive, but has stronger dependence on surface gravity than v).
-If you so fancy, you are  welcome to improve these metallicities by introducing more refined approaches.
+You are  welcome to improve these metallicities by introducing more refined approaches, if you so fancy.
 The goal here is to provide the community with something reasonably good, reasonably soon.
 Also, the metallicity calibration works in a direction roughly parallel to the reddening vector; hence the effect of reddening is minimized (that is not to say that reddening has no effect!
 In fact, you can propagate a